rmsrosa/random_notes/docs/src/generative/parzen_estimation_score_matching.md

 ### Data

-Now we build the target model and draw samples from it.
+We build the target model and draw samples from it.

 The target model is a univariate random variable denoted by $X$ and defined by a probability distribution.
 Associated with that we consider its PDF and its score-function.